BMS-LDT-IST

 Tessa Eysink is full professor on the chair Technology-Enhanced Learning and Instruction and head of the Department of Instructional Technology.
 She graduated in cognitive science, received a PhD in educational science, and is currently working on the intersection of psychology and instructional design.
 Her research interests focus on social inclusion of the gifted and talented in the regular classroom in relation to instructional design.
 She is experienced in studying and developing digital learning environments, mostly in the field of inquiry learning and learning by design in science education.
 The past few years her focus shifted from general learning systems to more adaptive and tiered learning environments that are tailored to the specific needs of the learner.
 In addition, she also broadened her focus to informal learning.

-Tessa is also the programme director of the master programme Educational Science and Technology.
+From 2021 to 2024, Tessa was the programme director of the master programme Educational Science and Technology.

 Organisations